 Note: Having an XML sitemap that reflects valid site URLs doesn't guarantee Google will crawl your site, but it ensures Google will at least know the pages are there.

 Sitemaps are particularly beneficial for large websites, where maintaining effective internal linking strategies can be challenging.
-This ensures that Google can discover all relevant pages, even those that might not be easily reachable through regular crawling.
+This helps Google discover relevant pages, though discovery does not guarantee crawling or indexing.

 Another way to ensure Google navigates your site properly is by having a sound interlinking structure.
 Prioritize linking more frequently to your most important pages to establish a clear page hierarchy and use relevant anchor text to give context to where the link leads.

-While outside of your direct control, showing Google that other people think you have quality content helps crawlability.
+While outside of your direct control, external links (also known as backlinks) signal that other people think the linked content is high quality.

 Link building also demonstrates your content's authority, which will help improve search visibility – but creating and optimizing content is for after you've prioritized your technical SEO!